calibro/di-ii-2018-2019/_verbs/reveal.md

 ---
 title: Reveal (December 19–20)
 name: reveal
-digest: Extract and visualize the invisible trackers that follows you in one hour of browsing the web.
+digest: Extract and visualize the invisible trackers that follows you in one hour of web browsing.
 order: 2
 layout: img-grid
 ---